benjifs/benji/src/pages/slashes.md

 title: /slashes
 ---

 This is a collection of all my current [slash pages](https://slashpages.net/).
 As I add more in the future, I will add them here.
-You can also see the pages I have not setup [here](#all-slashes).
+You can also see the pages I [have not setup](#all-slashes).

 <hr class="sm">